Quick access: Medallists | Nominations | Lecture Movies | Other Awards

 To learn more of Lewis’ life and work, please read this Obituary by Jim Smith.
 Read more of Lewis’ impact on the BSDB here.
 Please also engage in an upcoming lecture series in his memory, hosted by UCL.

-Wolpert Medallist 2022: Andreas Prokop (University of Manchester)
+Wolpert Medallist 2025: Pleasantine Mill (University of Edinburgh)

 Previous Winners: